andy-yuryev/Web-Quiz-Engine/README.md

 # Web Quiz Engine

-A project based on Java 11 and Spring Boot.
+A simple engine for creating and solving quizzes through REST API.

 It uses an embedded H2 database to store all data in the file system.